juliejonak/Blockchain-Notes/README.md

 <br>

-Now when we test each server in Postman, the response matches on each:
+Now when we test each server in Postman, the GET `/chain` response matches on each:

 <br>

 ```
 {
     "chain": [